 Spring (March - May)

-Spring is a lovely time to visit, with temperatures ranging from 10°C to 20°C. The countryside comes to life, and the Alps are lush and green.
-This season is perfect for sightseeing in cities like Vienna or Salzburg without the crowds.
-By mid-April, hiking season starts.
+Spring is a lovely time to visit, with temperatures around 10°C to 20°C. The countryside comes to life, and the Alps turn lush and green.
+This season is ideal for sightseeing in Vienna or Salzburg without the crowds.
+By mid-April, hiking season begins.

 Summer (June - August)

-Cities such as Vienna, Salzburg, Graz, and Innsbruck are best visited in June, while July and August can be too hot for city trips.
+Cities such as Vienna, Salzburg, Graz, and Innsbruck are best enjoyed in June, while July and August can be too hot for urban sightseeing.

 Autumn (September - November)

-September and October bring mild temperatures (12°C - 25°C) and Austria’s beautiful autumn colors.
-The Wachau and Styria regions are particularly stunning, famous for their wine festivals and scenic hikes through vineyards.
-Fewer tourists make this a more peaceful time to travel, perfect for visiting Vienna.
+September and October bring mild weather (12°C – 25°C) and Austria’s spectacular autumn colors.
+The Wachau and Styria regions are particularly stunning, with wine festivals and scenic vineyard hikes.
+With fewer tourists, Vienna also feels more relaxed.

-November, however, tends to be cold, damp, and foggy.
-We recommend waiting for December’s festive Christmas markets.
+November, however, is often cold, damp, and foggy — better to wait for December’s festive Christmas markets.

 Winter (December - February)